 Display message on Deselect if you do not want a message each time. successful rename (This setting is not applicable to the pop-up windows that show the error messages.
 Those windows are always shown.)
-Close program after Useful if you use ReNamer sparingly (rename once and close ReNamer.) successful rename In case of pro oblem, ReNamer stays open.
-Clear rules list after Useful if you use a different set of rules each time.
-This option will clear off the Rules pane automatically. rename Clear files table on Useful if you want to load another set of files for each new renaming. rename Note that eve en files that were not renamed in the last round will get cleared off.
+Close program after Useful if you use ReNamer sparingly (rename once and close ReNamer.) successful rename In case of problem, ReNamer stays open.
+Clear rules list after rename Useful if you use a different set of rules each time.
+This option will clear off the Rules pane automatically.
+Clear files table on Useful if you want to load another set of files for each new renaming. rename en files that were not renamed in the last round will get cleared off.
 So, deselect this option if you tend to rename your loaded files in 2-3 separate renaming operations.
-NOTE: This s will make Undo option unusable.
-Clear renamed files on Clears off the e files once you have finished renaming them. rename Note that the files that were not renamed will remain behind, so that you can apply a new set of rules to them.
-Note that the currently marked set of rules may not change some file names (for example, if you want to insert 10 th position, and we have some files with shorter file names.)
+NOTE: This will make Undo option unusable.
+Clear renamed files on rename Clears off the files once you have finished renaming them.
+Tename Note that the files that were not renamed will remain behind, so that you can apply a new set of rules to them.
+Note that the currently marked set of rules may not change some file names (for example, if you want to insert a string at $10^{th}$ position, and we have some files with shorter file names.)
 Even in such cases, the files are considered to be renamed.
 NOTE: This will make Undo option unusable.
 Overwrite files with new names If there is a naming conflict as a result of renaming, the newly renamed files can overwrite the existing files with the same names automatically.
 Note that the name conflict can occur with a file that exists in the same folder, but which is NOT loaded in ReNamer.
-Note also that multiple files from the same folder may be renamed in such a way that most of them get overwritte sequence.
+Note also that multiple files from the same folder may be renamed in such a way that most of them get overwritten in sequence.
 In the worst case, only the last file to be renamed will survive!
 CAUTION: Your important files can be overwritten without your knowledge!
-Must be successfully confirmed by user (Applicable only when Overwrite files with new names option is selected): Selected ReNamer will pop up confirmation dialog for every file that is to be overwritten.
+Must be successfully confirmed by user (Applicable of only when Overwrite files with new names option is selected): Selected ReNamer will pop up confirmation dialog for every file that is to be overwritten.
 The old file will be overwritten only if you confirm.
 (If the renamed file has no conflicts in its folder, ReNamer will rename it without asking for permission.).
 Deselected If a renamed file has the same name as an existing file, ReNamer will overwrite the old file silently.
-Besciected CAUTION: Your important files can be overwritten without your knowledge!
-CACTION.
-Tour important thes can be overwritten without your knowledge:
+CAUTION: Your important files can be overwritten without your knowledge!